 |Date||Venue||Price from:||Status||Spaces||Book Now||Enquire|

-- Learn from best practice case study examples of successful procurement and commissioning from across the public sector
+- Learn from case study examples of successful procurement and commissioning from across the public sector.

-- What steps can be taken to ensure that tendering and commissioning processes are set up to deliver value and the right solution
+- Ensure that tendering and commissioning processes are set up to deliver value.

-- Examining procurement data and information to stay ahead of the curve and in the know
+- Examining procurement data and information to stay ahead of the curve.

 Who should attend?

 - Assistant Director - Infrastructure & Procurement

 - Chief Procurement Officer

 - Deputy Director